 - 2 years of school

-Strategies Brad took to be successful in the medical school application:
+Steps Brad took to succeed in his medical school application:

 - Having a mentor